Extensor digitorum muscle

 Extensor digitorum (ED) muscle, also known as extensor digitorum communis (EDC) muscle, is a muscle of the superficial layer of the posterior compartment of the forearm and with other extensor muscles arises from a common tendon attached to the lateral epicondyle of the humerus.
 It is one of the extrinsic muscles of the hand.

-- insertion: middle, distal phalanges on posterior surface; extensor expansions of digits 2-5
+insertion: middle, distal phalanges on dorsal surface; extensor expansions of digits 2-5

 - 1. Last's anatomy, regional and applied.
 Churchill Livingstone.
 ISBN:044304662X.
 Read it at Google Books - Find it at Amazon